crempp/js86emu/docs/devlog.md

   * Does the MUL operation actually work with negative values?
 I don't think so.
   * Create flag set/clear helper functions.
 It's really confusing now.
 Optimize later.
   * Replace sign bit checks with isByteSigned/isWordSigned
-  * When interupts are done update IDIV and tests
+  * When interrupts are done update IDIV and tests
 * Reference: For MDA I/O reference
   * https://www.seasip.info/VintagePC/mda.html
 * Idea: Use a FIFO queue to keep decoded instructions for debugging